julianbdean/machine_learning/README.md

-Prototypes and exploration of simple neural networks
+Prototypes and exploration of machine learning concepts